kaishin/redalemeden.com/content/posts/2011-05-29-customization-ui-design/index.md

   - Opinion
 ---

-Since the early days of GUI desktop computing, customizable user interfaces have been a staple in productivity software across all major platforms.
+Since the early days of <abbr title="Graphical User Interface">GUI</abbr> desktop computing, customizable user interfaces have been a staple in productivity software across all major platforms.
 Dedicated users often spend hours on end swapping panel configurations and rearranging toolbars and buttons.
 Arguably, the heterogenous nature of user expectations raises the challenge of designing an interface that works for everybody.
 But is customization the only viable answer?

 A customizable interface is one that gives the user partial or total control over one or several of its properties.
 For years, Microsoft Word has allowed users to customize the default toolbar under the assumption that this would help them tailor the interface to fit their unique workflows.